Determining cancer cells division strategy: Introduction

-where $\eta$ represent the biological noise, while the slope, $a$, defines the size control models.
+In particular, a phenomenological linear relation (usually referred to as stochastic map) has been observed between the size at birth ($s_b$) and the size at division ($s_d$)~\cite{Phillips2019}: $s_d = a s_b + \eta $, where $\eta$ represent noise derived from the specific biological size control model, while the slope, $a$, defines the size control models.
 Usually, experiments look at the quantity, $\Delta = \braket{s_d} -\braket{s_b} = (a-1)\braket{s_b} + \braket{\eta}$.
 So that, for $a = 2$, the size at division is directly proportional to the size at birth; such the timer model hypothesizes that the cell size is controlled by a cell cycle timer that sets a time limit for the growth phase, and once the time limit is reached, the cell divides.
 Intuitively, if growth is exponential such a mechanism will end up in big cells to proliferate faster than small cells thus producing a divergent size variance.
 Only a linear growth regime under specific constraints on division symmetry is compatible with this homeostatic strategy~\cite{Thomas2018}.
-Because if divisions are not symmetric, the average size would be stable but unfortunately the variance would still increase with time.
 For $a=1$, a certain volume is added which is uncorrelated to the initial size.
 In particular, the adder model proposes that the cell size increases by a constant amount during each cell cycle, regardless of the initial size.
-This behavior has been proposed for various populations of bacteria, cyanobacteria, and for budding yeast populations \cite{Amir2014, Campos2014}.
+This behavior has been proposed for various populations of bacteria, cyanobacteria, and budding yeast populations \cite{Amir2014, Campos2014}.
 Finally, if $a=0$, the size at division is completely set by the stochastic term, which is called a sizer mechanism.
 The sizer model suggests that the cell size is determined by a threshold size, and once the cell reaches this threshold size, it triggers the cell division process.
 A perfect sizer mechanism has been found for organisms like the fission yeast \textit{S.Pombe}\cite{Fantes1977, Pan2014}.